Authoring A Provider

 - adding a new Crabbox provider end to end;

-- porting a hosted runner service into Crabbox;
+- porting a hosted runner or sandbox service into Crabbox;

 - learning what core owns versus what your backend owns.

 This page is the step-by-step guide.
-The contract reference for backend interfaces, registration, and review checklist lives in Provider backends.
-Read this page first, then use that reference as a checklist while you implement.
+The contract reference for backend interfaces, registration, and the review checklist lives in Provider backends.
+Read this page first, then keep that reference open as a checklist while you implement.

 #What A Provider Does